Skip to main content

 3. Hotel Tonight

 This app lets users find cheap hotel rooms at the last minute and is now available at 250 destinations in 17 countries, expanding further into Europe with the additions of Germany and Switzerland last year.
 The company also added a couple of innovative features: users can now ‘gift’ a room to someone else, and ‘Snap Your Stay’ encourages users to snap, edit, and upload shots of their hotel rooms to receive credits ranging from $5 to $10.
-This means instead of hiring professional photographers to generate a visual presence, it crowdsources photos from its social media base of customers.

 What makes Hotel Tonight special?